zakwiz/DiddyKongRacingAP/worlds/diddy_kong_racing/docs/en_Diddy_Kong_Racing.md

 config file.

 ## What does randomization do to this game?
-Randomizes items, allows starting with balloons, and allows skipping trophy races.
+Randomizes items, allows starting with balloons and amulet pieces, and allows skipping trophy races.

 ## What items and locations get shuffled?
 - Golden balloons